Information Set Decoding in the Lee Metric with Applications to Cryptography: Applications: code-based cryptosystems over

-\\ For comparison, a binary code of length $2n=300$, dimension $k=26$ and minimum Hamming distance $d=81$ gives a key size of $7124$ and a security level of $27$ bits with the binary version of Stern's algorithm. \end{example}
+Note that the above security levels were computed using Algorithm \ref{sternnew}, which always outperforms Algorithm \ref{leebrickellnew} on a classical computer.
+For comparison, a binary code of length $2n=300$, dimension $k=26$ and minimum Hamming distance $d=81$ gives a key size of $7124$ and a security level of $27$ bits with the binary version of Stern's algorithm.
+Hence, depending on $k_1$ we get at least the same security level with a key size improvement of around $10-28\%$, when using Lee codes over $\mathbb Z_4$.\footnote{ For further comparison, binary codes achieving the Gilbert-Varshamov bound of length $2n=300$ and dimension $k=26$ have minimum distance $d=102$ and achieve a security level of $28$ bits with a key size of $7124$ bits.} \end{example}

+In the next example we find codes that theoretically achieve a security level of $128$ bits, against the adaptation of the collision ISD algorithm.